-It has been submitted that, with regard to decisions that are not subject to objection and appeal, a taxpayer can potentially be prejudiced by not having access to other effective internal remedies that may provide relief.
-The taxpayer's only other remedy would then be to take the matter up on review before the High Court in terms of the Promotion of Administrative Justice Act, 2000 (PAJA).
+It has been submitted that, with regard to decisions that are not subject to objection and appeal, a taxpayer can potentially be prejudiced by not having access to other effective internal remedies that may provide relief, such as section 9 of the Tax Administration Act.
+The taxpayer's only other remedy would then be to lodge a complaint with the Tax Ombud or take the matter up on review before the High Court in terms of the Promotion of Administrative Justice Act, 2000 (PAJA).